KayvanShah1/usc-dsci560-dspp-sp24/lab6-part2/app/readme.md

-# PDFs Chatbot using Langchain, GPT 3.5 and Llama 2
+# PDFs Question Answering Chatbot using Langchain, Llama 2
 This is a Python GUI application that demonstrates how to build a custom PDF chatbot using LangChain and GPT 3.5 / Llama 2.